Scientific and Engineering Libraries, Part 1¶

 ])

-A numpy array holds integers or floating point numbers, which can be checked by looking at its dtype:
+A numpy array generally holds integers or floating point numbers, which can be checked by looking at its dtype:

 arr.dtype